 What is MMI in workers’ comp?

 Nothing but an excuse for insurance companies to start playing games with people’s lives.
 Watch out for so-called “independent” doctors who find a person at MMI and recommend no additional medical treatment.
-These physicians are paid for by the insurance company and usually tow the company line.
-It should be up to a treating doctor to say a person has reached a healing plateau based upon their own professional judgment.
+These physicians are paid for by the insurance company and usually toe the company line.
+It should be up to a treating doctor to say whether a person has reached a healing plateau based upon their own professional judgment.